Los Angeles Premises Liability FAQ

 How do I know if the property owner is responsible?

 For a property owner to be held responsible, it must be proven that he or she was negligent in some way: that is, acted without exercising reasonable caution or care in the circumstances.
 The victim would also have to be a lawful visitor to the site and should have been acting with reasonable caution.

 All premises liability claims are different.
 The value of your particular claim may vary depending on the extent of injury you suffered, what impact this has had on your life, and whether you were at all responsible for the incident.
 A premises liability lawyer at our firm can meet with you to talk about the potential value of your claim.

 What will it cost to work with an attorney?

-At Pacific Attorney Group, your initial consultation is free, and you pay no legal fees unless we recover a settlement or jury award on your behalf.
+At Accident Lawyers, your initial consultation is free, and you pay no legal fees unless we recover a settlement or jury award on your behalf.
 Our fees are typically a predetermined percentage of your financial recovery.